lightediand/primes/README.md

    ss = { n²p | n ∈ ℕ, p ∈ ℙ }.

+One square is a restriction on the above program, designed to output only near square primes and their sum.

 Difference is a similar program, but it instead writes a prime as the difference of two primes.
 It generates a list prime = k - j for each prime and creates a text file.